-The names Lana and Andy Wachowski don’t inspire much hope in audiences and critics these days, and that’s something that gives me no pleasure considering their ambition remains unchecked after multiple box office failures.
+The names Lana and Lilly Wachowski don’t inspire much hope in audiences and critics these days, and that’s something that gives me no pleasure considering their ambition remains unchecked after multiple box office failures.
 Each of their films proves to be just as out there, just as determined to present something potentially familiar in a new and interesting way as the last.
 That’s not something most can claim, and Jupiter Ascending – their original space opera cobbled together from every other fairy tale one can imagine – only strengthens that.

 Opening in a very Cinderella fashion, with Mila Kunis’ Jupiter Jones cleaning toilets for a living and dealing with a rather colorful family after tragic parental back story is presented, Jupiter Ascending has no shame in hiding its fairy tale inspirations.
 At one point in the film, long after Jupiter is rescued from an alien plot to capture her by the wolf-human hybrid Caine (Channing Tatum), a character literally refers to the pair as, “Beauty and her beast.”
 There’s little to no subtlety at play here, but in a film quite as grandiose in scale as this one, is there any need for it?